BlvckKryptonite/muma-the-developer/replit.md

 ## Overview

 This is a modern, responsive portfolio website for Muma Kalobwe, a full-stack developer specializing in FinTech, AI, and data-driven solutions.
 The application is built using React with TypeScript, styled with Tailwind CSS, and features a clean, professional design with dark/light mode support.
-The portfolio showcases projects, technical skills, and professional experience in an interactive, visually appealing format.
+The portfolio showcases 15 comprehensive projects with enhanced animations, 3D hover effects, and custom project icons in black gradient containers with subtle shadows for premium visual appeal.

 ## User Preferences